 You will receive a rebate check directly from OPPD.

 Residential single-family rebates are $350 for 16 SEER, $500 for 16+ SEER (includes geothermal units), and half rebates paid for units less than 2 tons, unless conditioning the whole house.

 Rebates are based on seasonal energy efficiency ratio (SEER), according to the Air Conditioning, Heating and Refrigeration Institute (AHRI) equipment rating.
 An AHRI certificate is one of the required documents needed for OPPD to process your rebate.

 OPPD encourages customers to use licensed heating and cooling contractors who will perform Manual J (or equivalent) load calculations to determine the correct size of your new system.
-Air Conditioning Contractors of America (ACCA) is an excellent resource to help you choose a quality heating and cooling contractor.
+Air Conditioning Contractors of America (ACCA), or the Heating & Cooling Contractors Association (HACCA)are excellent resources to help you choose a quality heating and cooling contractor.